50% Voucher

 • Use the “Select Target Audience” section to define who will participate in the usability test.
 Choose participants that represent your actual users in demographics and technical proficiency.

-• Hint: If the segmentation options are not sufficient to accurately define your target audience, you can add free screening questions when creating the questionnaire to further filter participants.
+• Hint: If the segmentation options are not sufficient to accurately define your target audience, you can add screening questions when creating the questionnaire to further filter participants for free.

 • Use the ‘Custom Quotation’ option to further define a specific distribution of survey participants based on factors such as age, gender, and device combinations that match the user persona of your actual user base.